Dzulkifli Abdul Razak: Honours

-Universitas 21 awarded Gilbert Medal to Dzulkifli on 4 May 2017 in recognition of his contributions to education, the first Asian to receive this honour; the seventh globally - the highest honour Universitas 21 can bestow.
-He was selected in recognition of his long-term commitment to an integrated approach to internationalisation, to a sustainable (sejahtera) approach to international higher education and for his tireless work to support and develop the clearly public good dimensions of higher education.
-In addition to being distinctive in his willingness to challenge Western knowledge systems and to support the development and dissemination of alternative views on science, philosophy and education.
+Universitas 21 awarded the Gilbert Medal (the highest honour Universitas 21 can bestow) to Dzulkifli on 4 May 2017 in recognition of his contributions to education; he was the first Asian to receive this honour and the seventh globally.
+According to the award's website, he was selected in recognition of his long-term commitment to an integrated approach to internationalisation, to a sustainable (sejahtera) approach to international higher education, and for his work to support and develop the 'public good' of higher education.
+Additionally, his willingness to challenge Western knowledge systems and to support the development and dissemination of alternative views on science, philosophy and education has been distinctive.

 He was also awarded several honorary doctorates for the same.
 Internationally, he was made an Honorary Doctor of Science by the University of Portsmouth, University of Nottingham and Mykolas Romeris University, in Lithuania; and an Honorary Doctor of Educational Science by Istanbul Commerce University.
 At the national level, he was conferred the Honorary Doctor of Dakwah and Islamic Management by USIM in 2019, and in 2021 by University of Cyberjaya, Honorary Doctor of Leadership in Education.
 Priority to this, his alma mater conferred him the title Professor Emeritus (the first for USM vice-chancellor) in 2018.

 He also received the honour of being the 11th Tokoh Akademik Negara (National Academic Laureate) in 2017, and more recently he was awarded the Asia-Pacific Futures Network Award (APFN) at its 10th Annual Conference on September 4, 2023 for "his individual contributions in an institution enhancing futures thinking in the Asia-Pacific community."